-“No, ma’am,” he answered with a combination of shock and insult in his voice.
+“Of course not,” he answered, a mix of shock and insult in his voice.

-“I know you don’t,” she said calmly.
-“And I know you asked me because you were doing your job thoroughly.
-It’s the reason why I assigned you and your team for this job.
+“I know you don’t,” she said placidly.
+“And I know you asked because you were being efficient.
+It’s the reason I assigned you and your team for this job.
 All of you are trustworthy and know him best.
 I have the utmost confidence in you, Commander.”

 “Thank you, Ma’am.”

 She must have sensed the hesitation in his voice.